bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-This document will describe ISLE (Instruction Selection Lowering Expressions), a DSL (domain-specific language) that we have developed in order to help us express certain parts of the Cranelift compiler backend more naturally.
+This document will describe ISLE (Instruction Selection Lowering Expressions), a DSL (domain-specific language) that we have developed to help us express certain parts of the Cranelift compiler backend more naturally.
 ISLE was first [described in RFC
 #15](https://github.com/bytecodealliance/rfcs/pull/15) and now is used
 by and lives in the Cranelift tree in